letingz/letingz/README.md

 ### Hi there 👋

-My name is Leting Zhang, I am an PhD candidate in Management Information Systems prgoram, Temple University.
+My name is Leting Zhang, I am an PhD candidate in Management Information Systems program, Temple University.

 - 🔭 I’m currently working on my dissertation - Thress Essays on Economics of Information Security .
 - 🌱 I’m currently learning NLP to understand how public firms disclose their cyber risks.